 Be Prepared for Your Child’s Charges

 There are a number of possibilities for how things can go when your child faces criminal charges.
 They may get off easy with a warning or they could be facing serious consequences.
-It is always best to be prepared and arm yourself with the best youth defence attorney in Winnipeg.
+It is always best to be prepared and arm yourself with the best criminal defence lawyer in Winnipeg.
 Contact Brodsky, Amy, and Gould for assistance with your child’s case today!